Bandaras88/AppFactory-Resume-Example/README.md

 #### Step 4

-To create a new web app click on New → Web+Mobile → Web App
+To create a new web app click on New → Web+Mobile → Web App.
+On the web app blade there's a field where you have to supply a name for your web app, the name has to be globally unique because it will be used to make up part of your `azurewebsites.net` URL.
+You also need to choose a subscription, resource group and a location before you can create the web app.

 ![](Documentation/images/img4.png?raw=true)

 #### Step 5

-On the web app blade there's a field where you have to supply a name for your web app, the name has to be globally unique because it will be used to make up part of your `azurewebsites.net` URL.
-You also need to choose a subscription, resource group and a location before you can create the web app.
+After creating the web app, you should be able to view your web app on the resource groups tab.

 ![](Documentation/images/img5.png?raw=true)